icopy-site/awesome/docs/awesome/awesome-eslint.md

 - [Babel](https://github.com/babel/babel/tree/main/eslint/babel-eslint-plugin) - Adds replacements for built-in rules to include Babel features.
 - [boundaries](https://github.com/javierbrea/eslint-plugin-boundaries) - Ensures that your architecture boundaries are respected by the elements in your project checking file structure and dependencies.
 - [ESLint Comments](https://github.com/mysticatea/eslint-plugin-eslint-comments) - Best practices about ESLint directive comments (`/*eslint-disable*/`, etc.).
+- [eslint-plugin-hexagonal-architecture](https://github.com/CodelyTV/eslint-plugin-hexagonal-architecture) - A plugin that helps you to enforce hexagonal architecture best practices.
 - [eslint-plugin-write-good-comments](https://github.com/kantord/eslint-plugin-write-good-comments) - Enforce good writing style in comments.
 - [fp](https://github.com/jfmengels/eslint-plugin-fp) - ESLint rules for functional programming.
 - [functional](https://github.com/jonaskello/eslint-plugin-functional) - ESLint rules to disable mutation and promote fp in JavaScript and TypeScript.
 - [Immutable](https://github.com/jhusain/eslint-plugin-immutable) - Disable all mutation in JavaScript.
 - [import](https://github.com/benmosher/eslint-plugin-import) - Linting of ES2015+ import/export syntax, and prevent issues with misspelling of file paths and import names.
 - [new-with-error](https://github.com/Trott/eslint-plugin-new-with-error) - Require errors to be thrown using `new`.
+- [no-argument-spread](https://github.com/causalhq/eslint-plugin-no-argument-spread) - Lints against expressions like `Math.max(...args)` that can lead to a stack overflow for large arrays.
 - [no-constructor-bind](https://github.com/markalfred/eslint-plugin-no-constructor-bind) - Encourages use of class properties by reporting use of `this` with `bind` or setting state in constructors.
 - [no-inferred-method-name](https://github.com/johnstonbl01/eslint-no-inferred-method-name) - Custom rule for ESLint that checks for inferred method names within object literals.
 - [no-loops](https://github.com/buildo/eslint-plugin-no-loops) - It's 2019 and you still use loops?